hapijs/hapi/docs/Reference.md

 - <a name="server.config.cache"></a>`cache` - determines the type of server-side cache used.
 Every server includes a cache for storing and reusing request responses and helper results.
 By default a simple memory-based cache is used which has limited capacity and limited production environment suitability.
   In addition to the memory cache, a Redis, MongoDB, or Memcache cache can be configured.
-Actual caching is only utilized if routes, helpers, and plugins are explicitly configured to store their state in the cache.
+Actual caching is only utilized if helpers and plugins are explicitly configured to store their state in the cache.
 The server cache configuration only defines the store itself.
 The value can be a string with the cache engine name (using the defaults for that engine type), an object with the cache options, or an array of cache options.
 The cache options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#client).
 When an array of options is provided, multiple cache